johansenja/crystal_gem_template/README.md

 hello('world') # => "hello world"
 ```

+then

+`bundle exec ruby app.rb # => hello world`

 Not a lot going on here, clearly, but this opens the door for performant code written in Crystal, then used in Ruby apps, going via Ruby's C API.

-TODO: get the gem to actually install properly!